lestercardoz11/basic-ecommerce/README.md

 The project was created using PHP, CodeIgniter 4 Framework.

-It shows the working of authentication, and displays the products in a card layout.
+It shows the working of authentication of users, and displays the products in a card layout.

 ### What is CodeIgniter?